AmySikora/movie_api/README.md

 # MyFlix Backend API

-Welcome to the **myFlix Backend API**, the server-side of a movie app where you can explore a wide variety of movies, manage user profiles, and maintain favorite movie lists.
+Welcome to the **myFlix Backend API**, the server-side of a movie app where you can explore a variety of movies, manage your user profile, and maintain a favorite movie lists.
 This API is designed to be simple, efficient, and secure.

 ## Table of Contents